Written by Christine Miksis

 - kosher or sea salt

-- To make the dashi, combine the kombu and bonito flakes with 2 quarts water in a large pot over medium heat.
+- To make the dashi, combine the kombu and bonito flakes with 2 quarts (8 cups) water in a large pot over medium heat.

-- Return to the dashi, and turn off the heat just as the water is about to boil.
-Pour through a strainer into a larger bowl to remove the kombu and flakes.
+- Pour through a strainer into a larger bowl to remove the kombu and flakes.

 - Pour the dashi back into the pot over medium heat.
 Whisk the miso into the dashi until smoothly blended.

-- Add the shiitakes, then shave the skin off the salsify with a vegetable peeler, and afterward, peel the rest directly over the dashi.
+- Shave the skin off the salsify with a vegetable peeler, and grate coarsely.

 Note: Don't peel the salsify and set aside ahead of time because the salsify will brown rather quickly.